 Sure - my shirt was a little more drenched in sweat than it had been a minute ago, but I'd learned a valuable lesson.

-Over the years, I've had opportunity to watch guitar players take their first solo.
+Over the years, I've had opportunity to watch guitar players take their first solo and they have great guitars as well, one of them even had a fender modern player telecaster for their solos.
 Usually, it takes them a long time to learn that they need to play aggressively... at least, what they think is aggressively!

 I've seen too many players play so timidly that no one can even hear them.
 They wait too long to come in, and then exit their solo at the wrong time too.
 No condemnation there by the way - it's a skill that must be learned, just like anything else.
 However, some skills are easier to learn than others.